observIQ/stanza/docs/types/buffer.md

 ## Memory Buffers

-Memory buffers keep log entries in memory until they are flushed, which makes them very fast.
-However, because entries are only stored in memory, they will be lost if the agent is shut down uncleanly.
-If the agent is shut down cleanly, they will be saved to the agent's database.
+Memory buffers store log entries in memory, which makes them very fast.
+On a clean shutdown, the buffer will dump any remaining entries to the operator to finish processing.

 ### Memory Buffer Configuration